An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Methodology

 \subsection{Hyperparameter Search}

-For each setting, suitable hyperparameters for standard DIP (noise) are selected by grid search.
-While the learning rate \num{1e-4} is (near) optimal in all cases, the TV-regularization parameter $\gamma'$ varies both with the CT geometry and between validation data (i.e.\ Shepp-Logan phantom, simulated measurement data) and test data (i.e.\ Lotus or Walnut, real measurement data).
+For each setting, suitable hyperparameters for DIP (noise) are selected by grid search.
+While the learning rate \num{1e-4} is (near) optimal in all cases, the TV-regularization parameter $\gamma'$ varies both with the $\mu$CT geometry and between validation data (i.e.\ Shepp-Logan phantom, simulated data) and test data (i.e.\ Lotus or Walnut, real data).

 The hyperparameters used for DIP and EDIP are listed in Table~\ref{tab:hyperparams}.
+The parameters are fine-tuned on DIP (noise), except for the override values specified in the rows starting with ``$\hookrightarrow$''.
 For only two cases, we observe the hyperparameters that are optimal for DIP (noise) to be severely sub-optimal for EDIP.
 For instance, no speed-up is observed for EDIP (noise), applied to the Walnut \texttt{Sparse 120}, after pretraining on the ellipses dataset, if the default learning rate \num{1e-4} is used; while a higher learning rate leads to an unstable optimization.
-A ``warm-up'' learning rate scheduling with an initial learning rate of \num{5e-4}, which is linearly decreased to \num{1e-4} over the first 5k iterations reveals a substantial speed-up.
+A ``warm-up'' learning rate scheduling with an initial learning rate of \num{5e-4}, which is linearly decreased to \num{1e-4} over the first \num{5}k iterations reveals a substantial speed-up.
 We use the same learning rate scheduling with DIP (noise), but fail to observe any improvement.
 Similarly, we observe that validating on the Shepp-Logan phantom for the Lotus \texttt{Limited 45} setting requires the regularization parameter $\gamma'$ to be increased to \num{4e-6} (instead of \num{1e-6}) for EDIP (FBP) to converge.